Women Leaders in Education: Mastering Authenticity, Influence, and Power through Embodied Leadership

 Somatic practices intervene with our integrated, mind/body system in ways that can’t be addressed by cognitive processes alone, affording “a way in” in which to powerfully experience the intersection of mind and body, cultivating deep insight into our embodied, largely unconscious, patterns of perception, emotion, and action that result in the leaders we show ourselves to be.

 Individually and in small groups, participants will work interactively with posture, movement, body awareness, and relationship and communication patterns that will facilitate present moment awareness of habitual, embodied mindsets and action styles that impacts leadership.
+As leadership practice necessarily takes place in relationship with others, experiential activities will guide participants to physically connect through mind/body practices and contact with others in order to experience their embodied reactions to identified leadership capacities and also experiment with alternative responses that allow them to take more effective actions.

 In small and large group dialogue, participants will connect their somatic awareness with a grounded sense of purpose and stretch their repertoire, counterbalancing the natural tendency to choose habits that are familiar and comfortable and enabling actions, relationships and conversations that better fit particular situations.
 Participants will come away with somatic practices they can use for their continued leadership development and the development of others.